-To make all this happen, the program is organised around an area of specialisation (AoS) designed by students in consultation with their advisor in the third year of study.
+To make all this happen, the major is organised around an area of specialisation (AoS) designed by students in consultation with their advisor in the third year of study.
 The AoS is supplemented by a rigorous one-year research or practitioner project, and is often informed by study abroad and internship experiences.
 Students prepare for their AoS by completing introductory and follow-up courses that interrogate the range of approaches to Environmental Studies while developing key concepts and approaches in the field.
 The College’s common curriculum also informs the AoS, as do independent readings and other close work with the environmental studies faculty.

 Click on the nearby flow-chart for a full-page overview of how to make your way through the programme.